zha0ming1e/LEGO-SLAM/README.md

 # LEGO-SLAM #

-**LEGO-SLAM** is a light weight stereo visual SLAM system which contains multi *hand-made* modules, such as a frontend with the pyramid LK optical flow method based on the Gauss-Newton algorithm and a backend with the graph-based Levenberg-Marquardt optimization algorithm ([**LEGO**](https://github.com/zha0ming1e/LEGO) or [**g2o**](https://github.com/RainerKuemmerle/g2o) (optional)).
+**LEGO-SLAM** is a light weight stereo visual SLAM system which contains multi *hand-made* modules, such as a frontend with the pyramid LK optical flow method based on the Gauss-Newton algorithm & OpenCV ParallelLoopBody and a backend with the graph-based Levenberg-Marquardt optimization algorithm ([**LEGO**](https://github.com/zha0ming1e/LEGO) or [**g2o**](https://github.com/RainerKuemmerle/g2o) (optional)).
 Generally speaking, LEGO-SLAM is a silding-window stereo visual SLAM framework for learning and practicing visual SLAM theories.
 Now, the optimization algorithm in the backend ([LEGO](https://github.com/zha0ming1e/LEGO)) only depends on the Levenberg-Marquardt algorithm and it will include more algorithms in the future, such as Dog-leg.
 Moreover, the loop-closure module will be implemented in the near future.
 This version is only tested on Ubuntu 18.04.